Advertiser disclosure

 Summing it all up

 Although the Columbia supplemental essays may seem daunting, they are not so bad.
 The list questions are a low-pressure way of sharing more of your interests.
-The three standard prompts are your classic community, why Columbia, and academic area questions.
+The short answer essays are more about getting to know you.
 Planning out your answers beforehand ensures that your responses are clear and differentiated.
 With our tips, your essays are sure to shine!

 Additional resources for students completing Columbia supplemental essays

 We know that supplemental essays are just one part of the college application process.
 Check out our other resources, such as how many colleges to apply to or how to find safety, reach, and match schools.
 Columbia University, as a private school, also comes with a hefty price tag.
-Our site also provides information on helping fund your education; for example, How to Write a Financial Aid Appeal Letter and Navigating Different Types of Student Loans.
+Our site also provides information on helping fund your education; for example, How to write a financial aid appeal letter and Navigating different types of student loans.
+Remember to apply for all the scholarships that you qualify for while you are eligible!

 Other colleges to consider